📻 KiwiSDR / WebSDR ONLINE

 This receiver is publicly accessible.
 Clicking the button opens the KiwiSDR interface in a new tab for live shortwave listening and waterfall exploration.

-Heads-up: This is an external SDR device with its own web UI.
-Your browser will load it directly from t.ben2.de (port 8073).
+This is an external SDR device with its own web UI.
+Your browser loads it directly from t.ben2.de (port 8073).
+Your IP address will be visible to that server.

 What propagation depends on